00Fjongl/js-extra/Minification/page.md

 Certain workarounds can be used when an event listener requires spaces or quotes in the attribute value:
 * Hypothetically, for strings that could be represented as primitives, quotes could be avoided by adding `[]` to a primitive value.
-  * This would be unlikely, as it is difficult to use in cases where tagged templates or equality comparisons are needed.
+  * This would be unlikely, as it is difficult to use in cases where tagged templates, assignments, or equality comparisons are needed.
 * Keywords are separated from variables by spaces or symbols.
 Some spaces can be negated by wrapping the variable in `()`.
   * In some instances, `[]`, unary operators, or other symbols may be placed next to a keyword instead of `()`.